Set the mobile device management authority

 Mobile Device Management for Office 365 - integration of Office 365 with the Intune cloud solution.
-You configure Intune from your Office 365 Admin Center.
+You configure Intune from your Microsoft 365 admin center.
 Includes a subset of the capabilities that are available with Intune Standalone.
-Set the MDM authority in Office 365 Admin Center.
+Set the MDM authority in Microsoft 365 admin center.

 In Configuration Manager version 1610 or later and Microsoft Intune version 1705, you change the MDM authority without having to contact Microsoft Support, and without having to unenroll and reenroll your existing managed devices.
-For details, see What to do if you choose the wrong MDM authority setting.
+For details, see Prepare to change the MDM authority to Configuration Manager.

 Set MDM authority to Intune

 If you haven't yet set the MDM authority, follow the steps below.
 To change from one MDM authority to another, see the change MDM authority section below.

 In Intune in the Azure portal, select the orange banner to open the Mobile Device Management Authority setting.
 The orange banner is only displayed if you haven't yet set the MDM authority.